 In compliance with Community legislation, surveillance programmes of avian influenza have been implemented since 2003.
 The first occurrence of the disease was reported during the implementation of the 2006 programme, where virological tests were carried out in more than 2500 wild birds and 33 of them, all found dead in the framework of passive surveillance, were tested positive for HPAI H5N1 between 30/1/2006 and 4/3/2006.
-In particular, 30 of these cases were detected in mute swans, 1 case in whooper swan, 1 case in a wild goose and 1 case in a commorant, while these birds were discovered mainly in the northern part of Greece.
-A single case of an LPAI subtype (H6N2) occurred in a wild duck hunted in late 2006, being until now the latest detection of an AI virus.
+In particular, 30 of these cases were detected in mute swans, 1 case in whooper swan, 1 case in a wild goose and 1 case in a cormorant, while these birds were discovered mainly in the northern part of Greece.
+The latest detection of an AI virus (subtype H6N2) was reported in a wild duck hunted in late 2006.